 Why Make a Gantt Chart in Google Sheets?

-Unlike an Excel spreadsheet that is stored locally on your computer, a Google Sheet is instead stored in the cloud.
-Therefore, you can easily share it with anyone by sending them a link.
+Unlike a Microsoft Excel spreadsheet that is stored locally on your computer, a Google Sheet is instead stored in the cloud.
+Therefore, you can easily share it with anyone by sending them a link, without having to download files.
 You can then decide if the document is view-only or if the person has editing privileges.

-The fact that Google Sheets seamlessly integrates with all the other Google products, such as Docs, Gmail and more, makes it a popular choice for people who are already using Google’s suite of tools and want to collaborate in real-time.
+The fact that Google spreadsheets seamlessly integrate with all the other Google products, such as Docs, Gmail and more, makes it a popular choice for people who are already using Google’s suite of tools and want to collaborate in real-time.

-A Google Sheet is just another spreadsheet, and a Gantt chart is made up of a spreadsheet on its left side with the timeline occupying the right side.
-Most Gantt chart makers are going to cost you money to use, but Google is free, which is in and of itself an advantage to using it.
+A Google Sheet is just another spreadsheet, and a Gantt chart is made up of a task list spreadsheet on its left side with the stacked bar chart timeline occupying the right side.
+Most Gantt chart makers are going to cost you money to use, but a Google Gantt chart is free, which is in and of itself an advantage to using it.
 That doesn’t mean a Google Sheet Gantt chart is perfect, though.

 Google Sheet Gantt Chart: Pros & Cons